zeroluck/docs/sources/admin-guide/design-customizations/index.md

 # Page Customizations

-To change the content of the pages, you will need to edit the xhtml files.
+To change the content of the pages, you will need to edit the XHTML files.
 Be careful not to remove any of the important form elements.
-But you can add additional HTML elements to meet your needs. (.xhtml files inside `/opt/tomcat/webapps/identity` and `/opt/tomcat/webapps/oxauth`).
+But you can add additional HTML elements to meet your needs as '.xhtml' files inside `/opt/tomcat/webapps/identity` and `/opt/tomcat/webapps/oxauth`.

-Standard forms in oxAuth:
+The standard forms in oxAuth are:

 - Default login page: `/opt/tomcat/webapps/oxauth/login.xhtml`
 - Error page: `/opt/tomcat/webapps/oxauth/error.xhtml`
 - Authorization page: `/opt/tomcat/webapps/oxauth/authorize.xhtml`
-- Custom authentication scripts: xhtml files in `/opt/tomcat/webapps/oxauth/auth`
+- Custom authentication scripts: XHTML files in `/opt/tomcat/webapps/oxauth/auth`

-Standard forms in oxTrust:
+The standard forms in oxTrust are:

 - Default registration page: `/opt/tomcat/webapps/identity/register.xhtml`

 To remove the Gluu Copyright icon from your login page, navigate to `template.xhtml` under `/opt/tomcat/webapps/identity/WEB-INF/incl/layout`.

-And simply remove this snippet:
+Then, simply remove this snippet:

 ```
     <s:fragment rendered="#{not isLogin}">